yanganto/near-staking-knd/docs/build.md

 nix develop .#
 ```

-The resulting shell allows to build kuutamod from nix like this:
+The resulting shell allows to build kuutamod from nix as follows:

 ```
 nix-shell> cargo build